-Post-purchase intent: boost customer lifetime value and retention with content
+Post-purchase intent: boosting customer lifetime value with content

-Despite comprising only 15% of internet shoppers, returning customers currently account for an impressive third of global online transactions.
-In fact, studies predict that repeat business could be a $1 trillion market by 2019.
-The evidence is clear: developing customer lifetime value and incremental value beyond the first point of purchase should be a vital goal for CMOs.
+Despite comprising only 15% of internet shoppers, returning customers currently account for an impressive ⅓ of global online transactions, with studies predicting that repeat business could be a $1 trillion market by 2019.
+Meanwhile, research from Forbes Insights suggests that businesses which prioritise customer retention see a 3x faster increase in market share than those which focus primarily on acquisition.
+The evidence is clear: developing customer lifetime and incremental value beyond the first point of purchase should be a vital goal for CMOs.

-Unfortunately, the increasing savviness of customers means that keeping them coming back is also growing more difficult.
-77% of current shoppers admit to withdrawing brand loyalty more quickly than they did three years ago.
+But while it’s true that boosting retention can yield great dividends, the increasing savviness of customers means that keeping them coming back is also getting more difficult.
+77% of current shoppers admit to abandoning brand loyalty more quickly than they did three years ago.
 These days, if a service or product fails to pass muster – or if a better offer comes along – few consumers will think twice before seeking greener pastures.

 Increase average order value with buying and how-to guides

-The online content that consumers engage with just before purchase can be hugely influential in their buying decisions.
-Deployed correctly, this content can increase AOVs – and thus CLV – through subtle up- and cross- selling.
+Increasing average order values is one sure-fire way to boost overall CLV.
+The online content that consumers engage with immediately prior to purchase can be hugely influential; leveraged correctly, this content can increase AOVs through subtle up- and cross- selling.

-Helpful how-to and buying guides are always a valuable resource, attracting organic search traffic as well as informing and aiding customers.
-When linked to from product descriptions and category pages, however, they serve an additional purpose: exposing the buyer to new pages and products and increasing the chance of additional ‘add to basket’ moments.
-Our own research suggests that 1 in 10 online shoppers are more likely to increase their basket size after reading a helpful online buying guide.
+Helpful, informational how-to and buying guides are an invaluable resource, attracting valuable organic search traffic as well as informing and aiding customers.
+When linked to from product descriptions and category pages, however, they serve an additional function: exposing the buyer to new pages and products and increasing the chance of additional ‘add to basket’ moments.
+1 in 10 online shoppers is more likely to increase their basket size after reading a helpful online buying guide.

 Capitalise on post-purchase glow

-For these reasons, the order confirmation email is where brands should begin laying the groundwork for a fruitful long-term relationship – and, further down the line, more purchases.
+For these reasons, the order confirmation email is where brands should begin laying the groundwork for a fruitful post-purchase relationship – and, further down the line, more conversions.

 Foster loyalty with targeted, omnichannel content